Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Inference in NLSM

-In practice an observed sequence of network snapshots $\mathbf{A} = [\mathbf{A}^{(1)}, \mathbf{A}^{(2)}, ..., \mathbf{A}^{(T)}]$ is available, and the main inference task is to estimate the values of the underlying latent random variables.
-In DLAIM performing exact inference is intractable because the computation of marginalized log probability of observed data results in integrals that are hard to evaluate.
-Thus, approximate inference techniques must be adopted.
+As before, to maintain readability, we describe the inference procedure for the case of $R = 1$.
+The general case of $R \geq 1$ trivially follows along the same lines.
+In practice, an observed sequence of network snapshots $\mathbf{A} = [\mathbf{A}^{(1)}, \mathbf{A}^{(2)}, ..., \mathbf{A}^{(T)}]$ is available, and the main inference task is to estimate the values of the underlying latent random variables.
+Performing exact inference in NLSM is intractable because the computation of marginalized log probability of observed data results in integrals that are hard to evaluate.
+Thus, we adopt approximate inference techniques.

 Our goal is to compute an approximation to the true posterior distribution $P(\{\bm{\Psi}^{(t)}, \bm{\Theta}^{(t)}\}_{t=1}^T | \{\mathbf{A}^{(t)}\}_{t=1}^T)$.
-Note that, in our current approach $K$, $s_\theta$, $s_\psi$, $\sigma_\theta$ and $\sigma_\psi$ are hyperparameters, that are simply set by the user.
-We pose the inference problem as an optimization problem by using Variational Inference \citep{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} and parameterize the approximating distribution by a neural network.
-There are several benefits like efficiency and scalability \citep{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} associated with the use of variational inference.
-Also, coupled with powerful neural networks, the ability of variational inference to model complicated distributions has been demonstrated by several researchers \citep{KingmaEtAl:2013:AutoEncodingVariationalBayes}.
+Note that in our approach $K$, $s_\theta$, $s_\psi$, $\sigma_\theta$ and $\sigma_\psi$ are hyperparameters that are simply set by the user.
+We pose the inference problem as an optimization problem by using Variational Inference \cite{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} and parameterize the approximating distribution by a neural network.
+There are several benefits like efficiency and scalability \cite{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} associated with the use of variational inference.
+Also, coupled with powerful neural networks, variational inference can model complicated distributions \cite{KingmaEtAl:2013:AutoEncodingVariationalBayes}.